osteele/kana-practice-helper/src/content/home-description.md

-Welcome to Kana Homework Helper!
-This tool helps you practice and improve your Japanese writing skills.
+# Welcome to Kana Practice Helper!

+This tool helps you improve your Japanese kana handwriting by:

-Upload a photo of your handwritten kana homework, and I'll:
-- Check your character formation and provide specific feedback
-- Identify and correct any romanization mistakes
+* Analyzing your handwritten characters
+* Providing detailed feedback on stroke order and form
+* Suggesting personalized practice exercises
-- Suggest similar characters to study
+* Identifying similar characters to study
-- Create personalized practice exercises
-- Provide example words using the characters you're learning

-Just take a photo of your homework and upload it to get started.
-Make sure the characters are clearly visible and the image is well-lit.